MI6-Pikes00/CY-Shop/README.md

 - Problem with *Add Product*: When you add a product to the stock, the scanf don't like when you put words with space.
 So, with a space it doesn't work.
 - Problem with *Search by Reference*: The search by Name work but the search by reference doesn't work correctly.
+- Problem whem approuved cart, the program crash so purchase history is not completed